patrickfuchs/buildH/docs/command_line_options.md

 ### User lipid (json file)

 `-lt LIPID_TOPOLOGY` or `--lipid_topology LIPID_TOPOLOGY`: `LIPID_TOPOLOGY` is a user supplied topology lipid json file(s).
 When you want to analyze a lipid not present in **buildH** you can [build your own json file](json_format.md) and supply it with this option.
 Again, it has to follow the naming convention `ForceField_Lipid.json`.
-For example, if you build your own json file for butane with the Berger force field, you can call use `-lt Berger_BUTA.json`; in this case, you will have to use also `-l Berger_BUTA` flag.
+For example, if you build your own json file for butane with the Berger force field, you can use `-lt Berger_BUTA.json`; in this case, you will have to use also `-l Berger_BUTA` flag.

 (**optional flag**)